 My ongoing research examines the role of peer networks for development and adaptation of ethnically diverse youth in samples of adolescents from the U.S. (in collaboration with Drs.
 Carlos Santos and Kimberly Updegraff) as well as immigrant and Greek adolescents from Greece (in collaboration with Drs.
 Frosso Motti-Stefanidi and Adriana Umaña-Taylor).

 How do peer networks amplify the detrimental impact of peer rejection for the emergence of health risk behavior?

-I am now collaborating with Dr. Thomas Dishion (ASU) to examine the role of peer rejection as an antecedent of selecting high-risk deviant peer networks, who subsequently influence one another, leading to an escalation of risk-taking behavior (e.g., substance use, delinquency).
-I am pursuing these questions through a secondary analysis of a dataset collected on a sample of ethnically diverse adolescents who participated in a randomized-control trial of a family-based intervention.
+I am collaborating with Drs.
+Thomas Dishion and Thao Ha to examine the role of peer rejection and other network dynamics as an antecedent of selecting high-risk deviant peer networks, who subsequently influence one another, leading to an escalation of risk-taking behavior (e.g., antisocial and violence behavior, substance use).
+I am pursuing these questions through a secondary analysis of a dataset collected on a sample of ethnically diverse adolescents from the U.S. who participated in a randomized-control trial of a family-based intervention.